Lightningtow/Spotify_Shuffler/README.md

 [//]: # (![CMD -> settings.
 Under profiles -> defaults -> appearance info]&#40;images/cmd.png&#41;)
 <img src="images/cmd.png" alt="CMD -> settings.
 Under profiles -> defaults -> appearance info" width="700"/>

+## Please note:
+This project is still in development and not meant for public use yet.
+I have it public for use on my portfolio, but it is not completed.
+There are several functions I created for my own personal use that are still hardcoded to my account's playlists and won't work for other users.
+Beyond that, it's pretty much done.